mkalehi/Terraform-AWS-CLI/Readme.md

 Please follow the [link](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) to install AWS CLI V2.
 Once setup is done, please follow the steps below for configuring AWS CLI to interact with an AWS Account.

-(Optional) If you need better security, please use [aws-vault](https://github.com/99designs/aws-vault) instead
+Optionally, if you need better security, please use [aws-vault](https://github.com/99designs/aws-vault) instead.
+Please read [Use of AWS Vault (Optional)](#7-use-of-aws-vault-optional)

 1. Configure AWS Default Profile and Credentials